idevender/ultimate-tic-tac-toe/docs/ProcessModelDocument.md

 Artifacts and Deliverables

-Product Backlog: Contains a list of user stories, features, and enhancements prioritized by the product owner.
+Product Backlog: Contains a list of user stories, features, and enhancements prioritized by the professor.
 Sprint Backlog: Subset of items selected from the product backlog for implementation during the current sprint.
 Working Software Increment: Deliverable at the end of each sprint, showcasing completed features and functionality.